 In 1910, Lord Robert-Baden Powell created something special - an organization that boys could join to learn about woodcraft, first-aid, nature, swimming, sports, hiking, camping, canoeing and other fun things, while, at the same time, learning leadership, integrity, character, Duty to God, and patriotism.

-From its beginnings almost 100 years ago, Scouting has grown to become the largest youth development organization in the world.
+From its beginnings over 100 years ago, Scouting has grown to become the largest youth development organization in the world.

 The movement would never have been able to grow without the financial support of people like us to help.